Preparing cities for self-driving vehicles

 Existing freeways were not designed for the superior lane merging of autonomous vehicles, nor were they made straight enough for zooming through cities at one hundred twenty mile per hour.
-Because of autonomous vehicles' physically light touch, autonomous freeways will only need a fraction of the concrete and steel as existing freeways, but could carry three times the traffic volume and zero traffic congestion.
-If planned with big ambitions and big maps, autonomous freeways could go more places and be physically cushioned to make them visually and audibly unnoticeable from the ground.
+Because of autonomous vehicles' physically light touch, autonomous freeways will only need a fraction of the concrete and steel that existing freeways need, but will carry three times the traffic volume at high velocities.
+If planned with big ambitions and big maps, autonomous freeways could go more places and be physically cushioned to be visually pleasing and audibly unnoticeable.

 Autonomous freeway underpass - Atlanta